Find out when you need to charge VAT if you supply for food and drink for the purposes of catering or as a takeaway.

 Where you make sales of cold food to be taken away from your premises, but also have on-site facilities where food can be consumed, you’ll need to apportion your sales of cold food between those consumed on the premises (standard-rated) and those taken-away (zero-rated).

-If you are unable to ascertain the correct liability at the point of sale, you must keep satisfactory evidence to support a fair and reasonable apportionment.
+If you are unable to ascertain the correct liability at the point of sale, see paragraph 5.6, you must keep satisfactory evidence to support a fair and reasonable apportionment.
 Records, and the keeping of records, are explained in VAT record keeping and Record keeping for VAT (Notice 700/21).

 4. Hot takeaway food and drink